posita/dyce/README.md

   WARNING: THIS DOCUMENT MUST BE SELF-CONTAINED.
   ALL LINKS MUST BE ABSOLUTE.
-  This file is used on GitHub and PyPi (via setup.py).
+  This file is used on GitHub and PyPi (via setup.cfg).
   There is no guarantee that other docs/resources will be available where this content is displayed.
 -->